Harry Golden was a blogger “ahead of his time…”

 The masthead on the first Israelite showed a menorah and a Torah.
 Under it Harry wrote: “To Break Down the Walls of Misunderstanding – And to Build Bridges of Good Will.”

-As far as the “take-off” goes, I am a classic 70-year-old “WASP.”
-(As of July, 2021.)
+As far as the “take-off,” I am a classic 71-year-old “WASP.”
+(As of July, 2022.)
 A balding, slightly paunchy White Anglo-Saxon Protestant, living in northern Georgia.
 But I’d like to think I share some traits with Harry, including but not limited to his unique sense of humor.

 And speaking of that sense of humor – and style – here’s one review of Harry’s work.
-It came from the first page in my paperback copy of Golden’s Only in America.
-(Or “OIA.”)
+I saw it in the first page on my paperback copy of Golden’s Only in America. (“OIA.”)
 That review – from the New York Times – said Golden “writes what he wants to about anything he wants to.”

 He tells us things we don’t know, he gives a new look to things we do know, and he makes us think about things that we know but have avoided thinking about.